SH:24 is a free online sexual health service, delivered in partnership with the NHS.

 SH:24 is designed around people’s needs.
 It works alongside existing NHS services with the simple aim of improving health and wellbeing.
 SH:24 continues to be openly developed with users.
 Our safeguarding approach has been developed in consultation with the young people who advise Southwark Safeguarding Children Board.

-SH:24 was developed with funding from Guy’s and St Thomas’ Charity.
+SH:24 was developed with funding from Guy’s and St Thomas’ Foundation.

 SH:24 aims to: